ralna/spral/doc/Fortran/ssids.rst

 .. note::

-   Note: For the most efficient use of the routine, CSC format should be used without checking.
+   For the most efficient use of the package, CSC format should be used without checking.

 .. f:subroutine:: ssids_analyse(check,n,ptr,row,akeep,options,inform[,order,val,topology])